 = 8.3 amps

 I used 120 volts because that’s the standard voltage in most homes in the US.
-If you live in a country with a different voltage, you’ll have to use that number in the formula instead.
+If you live in a country with a different voltage, you must use that number in the formula instead.

 |Air Fryer Wattage||Amps at 120 Volts||Amps at 240 Volts||Amps at 110 Volts|